top of page

 Despite the clear benefits, estrogen therapy might not be appropriate for every woman.
 Conditions like hormone-sensitive cancers, liver disease, or unexplained vaginal bleeding can contraindicate estrogen use.

-It is important for women to consult their provider, who can tailor advice and treatment strategies to each individual's health profile and risks.
+It is important for women to talk with their healthcare provider, who can tailor advice and treatment strategies to each individual's health profile and risks.
 Making informed choices based on discussions about personal and family health histories is essential.

 Debunking Myths Surrounding Hormone Therapy